 Chris Higgins was born and raised here in the St. Louis area.
 He has a lifetime of experience with our wild weather and will never forget the bitter cold winters of the late ’70s, the “Blizzard of ’82”, the “Drought of ’88” or the “Great Flood of ’93”.
 You can now wake up with his forecasts Monday-Friday on Fox 2 News in the Morning.

-You can see Angela Hutti on FOX 2 during Friday and Saturday evenings.
+You can see Angela Hutti on FOX 2 on Friday and Saturday evenings.
 She also fills in KPLR.
 Plus, Angela is a huge St. Louis Cardinals and St. Louis Blues fan.

 Jaime Travers can be seen on television in St. Louis weekend and weekday mornings.
 Her interest in weather developed from her fascination with tornadoes.
 Her dad’s childhood home in Chesterfield was destroyed by the F4 tornado of January 1967 that ripped through Chesterfield, Creve Coeur and Maryland Heights of St. Louis County.
 This made her question “why weather happens.”